Leading Professional Society for Computational Biology and Bioinformatics

 Cost: £10 Students, £10 Post-Docs, £20 Professionals

-Join us for a dedicated poster and networking reception at the conclusion of the Bioinformatics in the UK track sessions.
+Join us for a dedicated networking reception at the conclusion of the Bioinformatics in the UK track sessions.
 Attendance is open, but space is limited and registration is required.
 You can register while registering for ISMB/ECCB 2025.

 - top -